 Parked Car Feature Not Working?

 As of writing this post, many users have complained that the feature is not working with their iPhone 5S devices.
 Apple support seems to be thinking that is related to older Car stereo equipment but we have seen issues even in some newer cars.
-We will keep this post updated as we find out additional information.
-We have not been able to get the feature working on the iPhone 5.
-We have tested this on the 6S and the iPhone 7 models using a 2006 Lexus.
-There are known issues with the feature not working with BMW vehicles due to Bluetooth connectivity problems.
+As additional information comes in, we’ll update the article.
+Additionally, we have not been able to get the feature working on the iPhone 5 or iPhone 5C models.
+We have tested this on the 5S, 6S, 7, and the iPhone X models using a 2006 Lexus with no problems.
+There are some known issues with the feature not working with BMW vehicles due to Bluetooth connectivity problems.

 Tips to Get Parked Car Working